Is Cloud ERP Right for You?

 It is easy to go on the cloud, but it may be painful to come back on the ground.
 Your cloud ERP contains information that you need to retain for years to meet the audit requirement.
 In other words, you cannot just cut-off your cloud ERP subscription.

-- Companies should seriously consider cloud ERP option if they are smaller companies without internal IT resources.
+- Companies should seriously consider cloud ERP options if they are smaller companies without internal IT resources.
 The cloud ERP offers access to your ERP outside your office by default.

 - Do a thorough evaluation to ensure that your selected ERP has sufficient functionalities to meet your requirement.
 If the ERP has insufficient features, it will result in more customizations that will lead to future stability issues.